 It's safe to say black is having a moment in bathrooms.
 Stylish, sophisticated and easy to match with other shades, it’s being embraced by designers and interior brands across the globe in new collections of wallpapers, furniture, textiles – and now bathroom fittings, fixtures and accessories.

 Aware that homeowners are becoming increasingly more confident with colour, bathroom brands are introducing a plethora of products in black, charcoal and grey hues – perfect for those who want something a little different when designing a bathroom.
+Use these black bathroom design ideas to inspire your scheme.

 Why choose black for a bathroom?